Florida Tint Exemption

 Is tint a primary offense in Florida?

 Yes.
-In Florida, multi-purpose vehicles (SUVs, vans, trucks) can have any darkness on rear side windows and the rear window, while sedans must meet minimum VLT requirements.
+Multi-purpose vehicles (SUVs, vans, trucks) can have any darkness on rear side windows and the rear window.
+Only the front side windows are restricted to 28% VLT.
+Sedans must comply with 15% VLT on all rear windows.

 Want Darker Tint?
 Get a Medical Exemption